llwg/trip1/korea.md

 ![at its height, i believe the line looked sth like this. i entered the queue around where the yellow marker is placed.
 According to My Calculations, once the line started moving it took about 45 mins to reach the front.](pics/미친줄.png)

-eventually i reached front of line. i needed to show an ID and i wondered hmm dang would my passport suffice so i walked up and then tried to say the words [역권](passport) to the guy and then they said to me (in english) "i dont speak korean. show me ur id". so i handed them my passport and it worked.
+eventually i reached front of line. i needed to show an ID and i wondered hmm dang would my passport suffice so i walked up and then tried to say the words [역권](passport) to the guy and then they said to me (in english) "i dont speak korean. show me ur id". so i handed them my passport and it worked. admission was KRW15000 btw iirc.

 I then stood in the shorter and faster moving Entry line. they checked bags so i opened my bag which contained my entire trips worth of Things , i remember i put my Bag of Stuff Stored In A Large Ziploc Bag on the table and one of the persons was like "whats this" to the other person and the other person replied "idk its this guy's". and then they let me through.